ginagr/optie-coding-challenge/README.md

 ----
 ## Hints:
-1. Look into the [natural](https://www.npmjs.com/package/natural) library
+1. Look into the [natural](https://www.npmjs.com/package/natural) or [wordpos](https://www.npmjs.com/package/wordpos) libraries
 2. Focus on grouping words/phrases together
 3. Don't be afraid to be creative in figuring out how to define words
 4. Think about edge cases, but don't obsess
 5. Content over style -> the UI matters to the extent that we need to be able to easily visually see your output.
 If your solution/output doesn't work or make sense, the UI will not help you fake it
+6. Be aware that many n-grams may be in their own unique category with no other matches.
+Or that there are duplicate n-grams.
+It is up to you to come up with as little categories as possible though